iqrasafdarr/MedVisionAI/README.md

 * classifier confidence
 * fixed safety information

-## 6. Explicit VLM limitation
+## 6. Explicit VLM Limitation

 BLIP is used only as a generic image-description model.
 Its output is not converted into fabricated clinical findings.

-## 7. Reproducible research structure
+## 7. Reproducible Research Structure

 Configuration files, source modules, training scripts, evaluation scripts, and experiment artifacts are organized separately to support reproducibility and future experimentation.